monkeyatcomputer/bundoorascouts.org/_pages/about-scouting/parent-caregiver-information.md

 ---

 ## Welcome
-Congratulations on joining your local Scout Group!
+Congratulations on joining Bundoora Scout Group!
+If you haven't yet joined, that's ok.
+We hope the information on this page is helpful to you.

 Your child is now part of a global organisation which today has more than 50 million members.